jarun/nnn/plugins/README.md

 With this, plugin `fzy-open` can be run with the keybind <kbd>:o</kbd>, `mocplay` can be run with <kbd>:p</kbd> and so on...
 The key vs. plugin pairs are shown in the help and config screen.
 Up to 10 plugins can have such keybinds.

-To assign keys to arbitrary commands (non-shell-interpreted) and invoke like plugins, add `_` (underscore) before the command.
+To assign keys to arbitrary cli commands (non-shell-interpreted) and invoke like plugins, add `_` (underscore) before the command.
 For example:

     export NNN_PLUG='x:_chmod +x;o:fzy-open'

 **Method 2:** Use the _pick plugin_ shortcut to visit the plugin directory and execute a plugin.
 Repeating the same shortcut cancels the operation and puts you back in the original directory.

+## Access level of plugins

+When `nnn` executes a plugin, it does the following:
+- Change to the directory where the plugin is to be run (`$PWD` pointing to the active directory)
+- Passes two arguments to the script:
+    1. The hovered file's name.
+    2. The working directory (might differ from `$PWD` in case of symlinked paths; non-canonical).
+Note that the second argument is not passed in case of commands starting with `_`.
+- Sets the environment variable `NNN_PIPE` used to control `nnn` active directory.

+Plugins can also access the current selections by reading the `.selections` file in the config directory (See the `ndiff` plugin for example).

 ## Create your own plugins